Ukraina, sisältö englanniksi

 If you are a resident of the municipality, meaning that you have a residence permit due to asylum or another reason (employment, family reason,) you may also receive guidance in official matters, such as registering into the municipality and, for example, opening a bank account or finding a house.

-The Regional Centre of Integration Work offers services to immigrants based in Liperi.
+International House Joensuu is a centre of integration work that offers services also to immigrants based in Liperi.

 Additional information on the services:

 The Joensuu region public transport (JOJO) buses travel around the Joensuu inner city area, as well as to Hammaslahti, Liperi and Kontiolahti.
 Starting from 1 September 2022, you can use the JOJO buses for free if you get a travel card from Joensuu’s reception centre.
 You can get the travel card if you have applied for international protection and you are not yet entitled to the first reception allowance.
 The travel card is a one-off benefit and valid for one month, at most.
 The travel cards will be available until 4 March 2023, at the latest.

 From 1 September 2022 onwards, you can no longer travel for free with a Ukrainian passport, a Ukrainian national identity card, or with a certificate of temporary seizure of your passport issued by the police, the border inspection authority or the Finnish Immigration Service.

 JOJO buses can be identified by their line number (1–215).